6 things to consider when buying mortgage protection insurance

 Mortgage protection is a form of life insurance.
 It pays off the outstanding balance on your mortgage should one of you pass away before it's fully repaid.

-If you're getting a mortgage by yourself then you will take out a single policy.
-If you're buying with your partner then you'll have a choice of either joint cover or dual cover.
+- A single policy: If you're getting a mortgage by yourself then you will take out a single policy.

-A joint mortgage protection policy covers both you and your partner and will pay off the remainder of your mortgage should one of you pass away.
+- A joint policy: This policy covers both you and your partner and will pay off the remainder of your mortgage should one of you pass away.
 The policy will then cease.

 2. Who to buy it from